ARMmbed/mbed-os-5-docs/docs/tutorials/patterns/design_guidelines.md

 #### Style

-Please refer to the [mbed style guide](code_style.md).
+Please refer to the [Mbed style guide](code_style.md).

 #### Organization

-The mbed OS codebase is organized into conceptual submodules to limit the scope and complexity of individual contributions.
-These modules are contained in the mbed OS codebase as a single Git repo.
+The Mbed OS codebase is organized into conceptual submodules to limit the scope and complexity of individual contributions.
+These modules are contained in the Mbed OS codebase as a single Git repo.
 We suggest this model for external libraries.

 - Modules should be logically grouped in the OS tree.
 Avoid generic words; be intentional with naming.